Btombari/language-presentation/LANGUAGES.md

 ##Operator Overloading
 Operators in Dart are the same operators as those in most languages but the difference in Dart is these operators can be overwritten.
 Similar to overriding the toString() method for the Person class we can also redefine the meaning of common operators for manipulating the class instances.

 "This means that you can also override (most) operators for your own types.
-That being said, please don‚Äôt go crazy with this.
-We‚Äôre giving you the keys to the car and trusting that you won‚Äôt turn around and drive it through the living room." - [dartlang.org]
+That being said, please donít go crazy with this.
+Weíre giving you the keys to the car and trusting that you wonít turn around and drive it through the living room." - [dartlang.org]

 | <  | +  | &#124; | [] |
 |----|----|----|-----|